-We are subject to ongoing litigation and disputes regarding the Italian business (see "-Litigation-Other Litigation and Disputes-Italy").
+We are subject to ongoing litigation and disputes regarding the Italian business (see "-Litigation-Tax Contingencies-Italian Tax Disputes", and "-Litigation-Other Litigation and Disputes-Italy").
 We believe that the various charges against the networks reflect in large measure both a rapidly developing regulatory framework and considerable political uncertainty and are entirely inconsistent both with the economic realities of the business and with the ultimate objective of the Italian government to have a well regulated gaming machine industry.

 Competition in the Italian AWP machine operation market is highly fragmented.
 The VLT market is more concentrated as there are only ten networks that have the rights to install VLTs.
 There are three further networks that have recently received a provisional license but they have not yet been granted VLT rights.
 The largest networks are Bplus and Lottomatica with approximately 40% of the VLT rights issued.
 The competition in the bingo gaming market, as in the case of Spain, is also highly fragmented and comprises a number of small operations.
-Its market share is 11%, which makes Codere one of the market leaders in the sector.
+Our market share is 9%, which makes Codere one of the market leaders in the sector.

-We started advertizing our gaming halls and website at the end of 2010.
+We started advertising our gaming halls and website at the end of 2010.
 We mostly plan local campaigns with a marketing mix, which include radio, cinema and Internet.
 In October of this year, we started a loyalty plan in our gaming halls and we plan to extend it to our Internet gaming business.

-Our Spanish business comprises AWP machines, sports betting Business, including self-service terminals as well as our Canoe gaming hall in Madrid in which we operate machines and bingo.
-As of December 31, 2011, we install, maintain, service and collect cash from over 14,677 AWP machines compared to 15,399 as of December 31, 2010, throughout Spain in over 8,907 bars, restaurants machine and gaming halls.
-The average daily net box per AWP machine was €42.3 in 2011 and €49.0 in 2010.
-We believe that the decrease in the net win per machine per day resulted from a total smoking ban implemented on January 2, 2011, the adverse macroeconomic conditions and dilution of the positive effect of regulatory changes.
-As of December 31, 2011, we had 600 sports betting locations in Madrid, Navarra, the Basque region and Aragón compared to 461 in December 31, 2010.
+Our Spanish business comprises AWP machines, a sports betting business, including self-service terminals as well as our Canoe gaming hall in Madrid in which we operate machines and bingo.
+As of December 31, 2012, we install, maintain, service and collect cash from over 12,188 AWP machines compared to 14,677 as of December 31, 2011, throughout Spain in over 8,454 bars, restaurants machine and gaming halls.
+The average daily net box per AWP machine was €44.9 in 2012 and €42.3 in 2011.
+Asof December 31, 2012, we had 1,176 sports betting locations in Madrid, Navarra, the Basque region, Aragón and Valencia compared to 600 in December 31, 2011.
 Codere also owns and operates the Canoe gaming hall.
-In 2011, our Spanish business generated operating revenue of €165.7 million and EBITDA of €19.6 million, representing 12.1% of our consolidated operating revenues and 6.2% of our consolidated EBITDA (both before corporate headquarters revenues and expenses), respectively.
+In 2012, our Spanish business generated operating revenue of €154.3 million and EBITDA of €15.9 million, representing 9.3% of our consolidated operating revenues and 4.8% of our consolidated EBITDA (both before corporate headquarters revenues and expenses), respectively.